-Stories can enrich program research and reporting.
-Historically, tribal communities have used storytelling to share language, traditions, and beliefs from one generation to another.
-Tribal social service programs and others can build on this rich tradition by using stories within a qualitative research framework.
+Historically, tribal communities have used storytelling to share language, customs, and beliefs from one generation to another.
+Tribal social service programs and others can build on this tradition by using stories to enrich program research and reporting.

 These resources present key points to consider when using stories in program research and reporting: